appbaseio/Docs/content/docs/data/model.md

 ## Cluster

-A [ReactiveSearch cluster](/docs/hosting/clusters/) is equivalent to an Elasticsearch cluster.
-You can use Reactivesearch to:
+A ReactiveSearch cluster is equivalent to an Elasticsearch cluster.
+ReactiveSearch is available in Open Source mode and can be deployed alongside [your own Elasticsearch cluster](/docs/hosting/open-source/) using Docker.
-- deploy Elasticsearch and ReactiveSearch together as a hosted service or,
-- deploy ReactiveSearch along with [your own Elasticsearch cluster](/docs/hosting/byoc/).

 Elasticsearch (or OpenSearch) is a distributed search and analytics engine built on top of Apache Lucene.